The X-Files Game: Sales

 The X-Files Game was a commercial success.
 In the United States, it placed fifth on PC Data's computer game sales chart for the week ending June 20, and held the position the following week.
 It remained in the weekly top 10 through the June 28-July 11 period, but was absent from the charts by its fifth week.
 The X-Files Game was the ninth-best-selling computer title in the United States during June 1998, with an average retail price of $42.
 It remained in PC Data's monthly top 20 for another month before exiting in August.
 By July, the computer version of The X-Files Game had sold 64,680 copies and earned $2,769,311 in the United States alone.
 In the United Kingdom, the computer version debuted at #1 in Chart-Track's rankings during its first two weeks, and held in the top 10 after nine weeks.

 According to HyperBole's Jason VandenBerghe, The X-Files Game made it into "the top-10-bestseller lists in most territories it shipped to."
 Breaking down its popularity by region, he wrote, "Our strongest markets were Europe and Japan, where The X-Files is an even larger phenomenon than it is here in the States".
 Total sales of The X-Files Game reached roughly one million copies.

 Computer versions

 Macworld wrote that The X-Files Game's "excellent use of QuickTime video is offset by tediously slow sections."

-The X-Files Game was a finalist for the Academy of Interactive Arts & Sciences' 1999 "Adventure Game of the Year" and "Outstanding Achievement in Character or Story Development" awards, although it lost these prizes to Grim Fandango and Pokémon Red and Blue, respectively.
+During the Academy of Interactive Arts & Sciences' 2nd Annual Interactive Achievement Awards, The X-Files Game was a finalist for "Computer Entertainment Title of the Year", "PC Adventure Game of the Year" and "Outstanding Achievement in Character or Story Development", although it lost these prizes to Half-Life, Grim Fandango and Pokémon Red and Blue, respectively.